ls1intum/Artemis/docs/dev/development-process/development-process.rst

 ---------------------------------------------------------------------
 The Feature Proposal Template outlines the structure of the feature proposal and provides a guideline for the development team to follow.

-We have written a Github Action that automatically attaches the feature proposal template to the issue description of an issue when someone is assigned.
+We have developed a GitHub Action that automatically appends the feature proposal template to the issue description once the issue is tagged with 'needs-feature-proposal.'
+Additionally, when someone is assigned to such an issue, an instructional comment is automatically added.
-As a developer who is responsible for the implementation of a feature request, you do not have to do any than register as an assignee in the issue.
+This comment reminds the assignee to fill out the feature proposal and provides a link to the relevant documentation for further guidance.

 .. note::
       The GitHub Action will be skipped for issues that are labeled with "bug".